Perceptual error optimization for Monte Carlo rendering: Related Work

 \Paragraph{Advanced quality metrics}

-More costly, and often less robust, modeling of the HVS beyond the CSF is performed in advanced quality metrics \cite{Lubin95,Daly93,Mantiuk2011} that have been adapted to rendering where they guide the computation to the image regions, where the visual error is most perceived \cite{bolin1995Frequency,Bolin98,Ramasubramanian99,ferwerda1996Model,myszkowski1998Visible,volevich2000Using}.
-An important application is visible noise reduction in ray and path tracing by content adaptive sample density control \cite{bolin1995Frequency,Bolin98,Ramasubramanian99}.
-Our framework enables further significant reduction of the noise visibility for the same sample budget.
+More costly, and often less robust, modeling of the HVS beyond the CSF is performed in advanced quality metrics \citep{Lubin95,Daly93,Mantiuk2011}.
+Such metrics have been adapted to rendering to guide the computation to image regions where the visual error is most strongly perceived \citep{bolin1995Frequency,Bolin98,Ramasubramanian99,ferwerda1996Model,myszkowski1998Visible,volevich2000Using}.
+An important application is visible noise reduction in path tracing via content-adaptive sample-density control \citep{bolin1995Frequency,Bolin98,Ramasubramanian99}.
+Our framework enables significant reduction of noise visibility for the same sampling budget.